An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Experimental Setting

 We adopt BLOOMZ for the empirical study since BLOOMZ is diverse in the scales and can be directly compared with the encoder-decoder model mT0, which is fine-tuned on the same instruction datasets as BLOOMZ.
 We also consider the widely used LLAMA and ALPACA to further study the effect of general instruction tuning.

 \textbf{BLOOMZ} \citep{muennighoff2022crosslingual} is a decoder-only model fine-tuned on multilingual tasks with English prompts based on the model BLOOM.
 The model scales range from 560M to 176b, providing a test bed for analyzing the forgetting phenomenon across different scales.
-Specifically, in this study, we continually train BLOOMZ on the scale 1.1b, 1.7b, 3b, and 7.1b. \footnote{\href{https://huggingface.co/bigscience/bloomz}{https://huggingface.co/bigscience/bloomz}}
+Specifically, in this study, we continually train BLOOMZ on the scale 1.1b, 1.7b, 3b, and 7.1b \footnote{\href{https://huggingface.co/bigscience/bloomz}{https://huggingface.co/bigscience/bloomz}} because of the limitation of computation resources.

 \textbf{mT0} \citep{muennighoff2022crosslingual} is a encoder-decoder model based on T5.
 The model is fine-tuned on similar tasks as BLOOMZ.
 Specifically, we adopt the scale of 1.2b and 3.7b for comparison with BLOOMZ to analyze the effect of model architecture in the CF problem. \footnote{\href{https://huggingface.co/bigscience/mt0-xl}{https://huggingface.co/bigscience/mt0-xl}}